 Again this is not a historical account of each league but a rating based upon last season alone.
 We hope this series of articles is informative and promotes a healthy discussion.

-Last year the USHL placed second.
-This season voting was tied with the OHL.
+Last year the USHL was 1.B.
+This season voting was nearly tied with the OHL, but in the end the USHL edged them out for first place over all.

 All scouts were quick to cite the additional development time that the USHL affords players while moving them on to NCAA programs.
 Scouts also expressed that the ability to place a player in the American Hockey League directly from the USHL as a development benefit.